logo

 “Because he’s a nutcase!”
 She hissed, irritated, in my ear.

 “This isn’t a hat,” the bum ignored her completely as if she weren’t here with us.
 “It’s a radio-frequency shield, you know.
-It’s very dangerous to walk around the streets bareheaded these days, especially if you do what I do for a living.
+It’s dangerous to walk around the streets bareheaded these days, especially if you do what I do for a living.
 I spend too much time outside, and my exposition is pretty high, but with this shield—”

 And he meaningfully knocked his knuckles on the potty without finishing his sentence.
-The basin rattled again, probably to bear testimony to his high level of exposure, and judging by the noise it produced, the danger had to be really significant!
+The basin rattled again, probably to bear testimony to his high level of exposure, and judging by the noise it produced, the danger had to be really significant.

-What happened next happened extremely quickly, and it soothed my damaged ego as a man who hadn’t been in charge for a while.
+What happened next happened unbelievably quickly, and it soothed my damaged ego as a man who hadn’t been in charge for a while.
 The two junkies nervously fixed their eyes on the wrinkled cigarette, which looked even worse than a stepped-on worm, and then they tried to launch forward in a desperate battle for it.
 I was ready, though.
 I maneuvered my hand, and the bum remained drooling and jumping around like a boxer in the super lightweight category while Lara hung on my other arm, squealing and unable to get to her property.
 To prevent her further attempts, I used an old but very effective Jiu-Jitsu arm lock on her, and she froze in the yoga half-moon pose—embarrassed and totally helpless.

 “Where do you get your dope from?”